Color: Reproduction

 No mixture of colors, however, can produce a response truly identical to that of a spectral color, although one can get close, especially for the longer wavelengths, where the CIE 1931 color space chromaticity diagram has a nearly straight edge.
 For example, mixing green light (530 nm) and blue light (460 nm) produces cyan light that is slightly desaturated, because response of the red color receptor would be greater to the green and blue light in the mixture than it would be to a pure cyan light at 485 nm that has the same intensity as the mixture of blue and green.

-Because of this, and because the primaries in color printing systems generally are not pure themselves, the colors reproduced are never perfectly saturated spectral colors, and so spectral colors cannot be matched exactly.
-However, natural scenes rarely contain fully saturated colors, thus such scenes can usually be approximated well by these systems.
+Because of this, the colors reproduced are never perfectly saturated spectral colors, and so spectral colors cannot be matched exactly.
+However, natural scenes rarely contain fully saturated colors, thus such scenes can usually be approximated well by three-primary color reproduction systems.
 The range of colors that can be reproduced with a given color reproduction system is called the gamut.
 The CIE chromaticity diagram can be used to describe the gamut.
+The gamut available in color printing systems is more complicated to analyze because the primaries used generally are not pure themselves.

 Another problem with color reproduction systems is connected with the initial measurement of color, or colorimetry.
 The characteristics of the color sensors in measurement devices (e.g. cameras, scanners) are often very far from the characteristics of the receptors in the human eye.

 A color reproduction system "tuned" to a human with normal color vision may give very inaccurate results for other observers, according to color vision deviations to the standard observer.

 The different color response of different devices can be problematic if not properly managed.
 For color information stored and transferred in digital form, color management techniques, such as those based on ICC profiles, can help to avoid distortions of the reproduced colors.
 Color management does not circumvent the gamut limitations of particular output devices, but can assist in finding good mapping of input colors into the gamut that can be reproduced.